nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 ### Switch Statement

-Switch statement can be used on the place of multiple `if..else` statement.
+Switch statements can be used in place of multiple `if..else` statement.

-For multiple `if..else` statement switch statement looks much ore cleaner.
+For multiple `if..else` statement switch statement looks much more cleaner.

 Example: